proper-testing/proper-testing.github.io/README.md

 *   To specify the width and/or height of included images, import them using the HTML tag directly:
         <img src="..." alt="..." title="..." width="..." height="..." />
+*   Anything inside the `private` folder will not be copied to the site.
+You can use this folder to track things that we don't want to make public (like .ppt sources of slides).

 [1]: http://daringfireball.net/projects/markdown/
 [2]: http://www.freewisdom.org/projects/python-markdown/Available_Extensions